OHBA-analysis/Nottingham_Examples/ctf_preproc/README.md

         |-- ...
 ```

+## Structural MRIs

+Note, there is an incompatibility with the structural MRIs (sMRIs) in the public MEGUK dataset and OSL.
+The issue is OSL can only use sMRI files that have a certain sform code.
+We can easily fix the sMRI files by just changing the sform code.
+An example script for doing this is in `../other/fix_smri_files.py`.

 ## Pipeline

 In this example we:

 - `1_preprocess.py`: Preprocess the sensor-level data.
 This includes standard signal processing such as downsampling and filtering as well as artefact removal.
-- `2_fix_smri_files.py`: Here, we fix a technical issue related to the format of how the structral MRI (sMRI) was save.
-This is specific to the MRC MEGUK dataset.
-- `3_coregister.py`: Coregister the MEG and sMRI data and calculate the forward model.
+- `2_coregister.py`: Coregister the MEG and sMRI data and calculate the forward model.
-- `4_source_reconstruct.py`: Beamform the sensor-level data and parcellate to give us the source-level data.
+- `3_source_reconstruct.py`: Beamform the sensor-level data and parcellate to give us the source-level data.
 We use the AAL parcellation.
-- `5_sign_flip.py`: Fix the dipole sign ambiguity (we align the sign of the parcel time courses across subjects).
+- `4_sign_flip.py`: Fix the dipole sign ambiguity (we align the sign of the parcel time courses across subjects).
 This is only needed if we're training a group-level model on time-delay emebdded data.
-- `6_save_npy.py`: Save the source data as vanilla numpy files in (time, parcels) format.
+- `5_save_npy.py`: Save the source data as vanilla numpy files in (time, parcels) format.

 ## Parallelisation